dehsgr/node-red-contrib-alphaess/README.md

 All data are merged together into one payload.

 ### Manual Mode
 You might switch over this node to manual mode.
 This will provide you to perform queries against Alpha ESS Monitoring via [Alpha ESS Open API](https://open.alphaess.com/).
 Further you will have the possibility of configuring your system via that API.
-You can use node's input then with the following payload syntax:
+You can use node's input then with the following message syntax:

 <pre>
 {